LaravelDaily/Booking-Com-Simulation-Laravel/course/14-book-apartment.md

 Guess what: now we need the same filter for checking the range of Bookings, too!

 So we could repeat the same scope in the second Model by copy-pasting, but such a big snippet of repeating code is not a good practice.
-To refactor that separately and use the same scope in multiple model, we will move it to a **Trait** and use that Trait in both Models.
+To refactor that separately and use the same scope in multiple models, we will move it to a **Trait** and use that Trait in both Models.

 So, we create this Trait file manually in the IDE, there's no `php artisan make:trait` command, unfortunately.
 Also, you can put Traits anywhere you want, I prefer the direct `app/Traits` folder.